 It stores the IP address that it attaches to in the

-It stores the address under the name of the PC so that you can use the same
+The IP address is associated with the name of the host PC so that you can use the same

 .ini file on a portable drive or shared network drive on multiple computers with different addresses.

-You can bring it up this file from the SkookumIDE by going to the “Settings”->”User Preferences…” menu option and it will load up that file in whatever editor you have associated with
+You can bring it up this file from the SkookumIDE by going to the “Settings”->”Preferences File…” menu option and it will load up that file in the editor you have associated with

 .ini files.
 It is a generated file, so you must run the SkookumIDE at least once.
-You can also find
+If you are using our Unreal Engine 4 plugin, you can also find

 SkookumIDE.exe yourself in the